GPS module receivers are generally used in smartphones, fleet management systems, military, etc. for tracking or finding a location.

 - TX: Transmit data serially which gives information about location, time, etc.

 - RX: Receive Data serially.
-It is required when we want to configure GPS receiver.
+It is required when we want to configure the GPS receiver.

 - The GPS chipset is Media Tek MT 3318, 51 Channel.